jgromes/ArduPod/arduino/AP_Utils/README.md

 IMPORTANT: Please note that this library requires [Adafruit PWM driver library](https://github.com/adafruit/Adafruit-PWM-Servo-Driver-Library) to be properly installed in your ```libraries``` folder.
 Adafruit PWM library is currently not provided with AP_Utils and has to be installed separately!

 This library allows even less Arduino-experienced users to program their ArduPod.
-The main part of this library is lower-level servo and sensor control, plus a higher-level API in Arduino style that allows fro easy ArduPod control.
-The following is a list of currently implemented or work-in-progress (WIP) features and API description, see included examples for details.
+The main part of this library is lower-level servo and sensor control, plus a higher-level API in Arduino style that allows for easy ArduPod control.
+The following is a list of currently implemented features and API description, see included examples for details.

 * `AP_Utils(void)`